marcwiest/primera/README.md

 Primera
 =======

-Primera is an WordPress theme with a modern development workflow.
+Primera is a WordPress theme with a modern development workflow.

 **Table of Contents** <br>
 - [Primera](#primera)